360 Core: Library-Specific Holdings: Updating Your Library-Specific Holdings Database

 If you want to add one or just a few titles to a library-specific database, follow the instruction for Adding Individual Titles to Your Library-Specific Holdings Database.

-- If you want to edit a particular title, click the name of the title, and you'll go to the Holdings Details page for that title, where you can make your edits (including deleting a title/holding).
-Alternatively, if you want to change or add multiple holdings, continue with these instructions.
+If you want to edit a particular title, select the name of the title, and you'll go to the Holdings Details page for that title, where you can make your edits (including deleting a title/holding).
+If you want to change or add multiple holdings in bulk, continue with this procedure.

-- On the Database Details page, click on the Download Titles button in the right side of the header.
+On the Database Details page, select the Download Titles button in the right side of the header.

 If you use Excel, it will start the Text Import Wizard.
-Accept all the default suggestions (i.e., it's a delimited file, importing from row 1, and the delimiter is a Tab), until you get to the step that allows you to select the data format for each column.
-Here you need to change the default for the first column -- Title -- to Text format.
+Accept all the default suggestions (such as it's a delimited file, importing from row 1, and the delimiter is a Tab), until you get to the step that allows you to select the data format for each column.
+Change the default for the first column -- Title -- to Text format.
 The remaining columns may stay as General:

 If you want to remove titles, delete the containing row.